Housing Placement

 We believe that housing is a human right.

 Using a Housing First approach, LAFH works with every individual and family who comes through our doors to connect them with the interim or permanent housing solution that best meets their unique needs.
-In addition to our own apartment portfolio, we manage a vast network of landlord connections to help people transitioning out of homelessness to find safe, permanent homes.
+In addition to our own apartment portfolio, we manage a vast network of landlord connections to help people transitioning out of homelessness find safe, permanent homes.
 Over the years, our housing model has successfully ended homelessness for thousands of Angelenos.

 One of the most rewarding things I’ve ever done in my life is hand someone keys and say, “Welcome home.”